Did you know that September is the most popular birth month in the USA!

 1. For preemies

 Sorry folks this is one of those rare situations in which you don’t get much help from Mother Nature.
-You cannot use EOs in any form on or around preemies.
+You cannot use essential oils in any form on or around preemies.

-The enzymes that metabolize the compounds from EOs, herbs or synthetic drugs are in short supply in premature and very young infants.
+The enzymes that metabolize the compounds from essential oils, herbs or synthetic drugs are in short supply in premature and very young infants.
 Also, the organs that excrete the metabolic waste may still be not be functioning at full capacity.

 So, even normally safe compounds may lead to an adverse reaction or may cause a health hazard because they are not removed from the body in a reasonable amount of time.
 In fact, for a preemie, the only way is to completely rely on the advice of your pediatrician.